 Graduate Programme 2019-2020

-I applied for the Sport NZ Graduate Programme because it provided me with a unique opportunity to learn about and experience the New Zealand sport system with the support and guidance of industry leaders.
-Highlights from 2019 include my involvement in the implementation of the Women and Girls in Sport and Active Recreation Strategy – leading an annual diversity audit and supporting both the Young Women’s Activation Fund and Innovations for Young Women Fund – as well as the development of best practice case studies.
+I applied for the Sport NZ Graduate Programme because it provided me with a unique opportunity to learn about the New Zealand play, active recreation and sport system with the support and guidance of system leaders.
+Highlights from my time on the programme include my involvement in the implementation of the Women and Girls in Sport and Active Recreation Strategy where I lead the organisation’s annual diversity audit and supported both the Young Women’s Activation Fund and Innovations for Young Women Fund, as well as writing best practice case studies.

 There is no requirement for you to know what you want to do within the wider sport system when applying for the Graduate Programme.
 So why not use this opportunity to learn more about our sector and where your interests lie?